buunguyen/route-decorators/README.md

 }
 ```

-Once the decorators are applied, every controller instance will receive a `$routes` array, which you can use to define actual Koa/Express routes (or pretty much anything you want).
+Once the decorators are applied, every controller instance will receive a `$routes` array, which you can use to define actual Koa/Express routes.

 Assume the above `UserCtrl` definition, you can define routes in `UserCtrl`'s constructor (although really you can put the code anywhere) as follows: